philpax/borealis/README.md

 It may support additional forms of lighting, including Aura-enabled GPUs and input peripherals, in the future.

-Borealis has only been tested on my personal workstation (X399 Strix-E, 4x G.Skill Trident Z RGB, Lian Li Bora Lite fans), and makes certain assumptions about where to locate resources.
+Borealis has only been tested on my personal workstation (Arch Linux, X399 Strix-E, 4x G.Skill Trident Z RGB, Lian Li Bora Lite fans), and makes certain assumptions about where to locate resources.
 While these should be valid across similar systems to mine, I have not tested them, and I make _no guarantees_.
 I'm not responsible for your computer blowing up, but I'm happy to help get it working if it's within my purview.